CloudCompare/CloudComPy/sphinxDoc/userSave.rst

 -----------------------------------

-All the entities to save (clouds, meshes, polylines...) must be put in a list.
-Return code is 0 in case of success.
+All the entities to save (clouds, meshes, polylines...) must be put in a list. the :py:func:`cloudComPy.SaveEntities` function return code is 0 in case of success.
 ::

     ret = cc.SaveEntities([cloud, cloud1, cloud2, mesh, poly], "CloudComPy/Data/mixedEntities.bin")